cwbusacker/c-programs/README.md

 Author: Brother _______ at the top of the program.
 Otherwise, Author: Chase Busacker should be at the top in the header comment.

+Also: The madlib project done for CS124 is in the process of being reconstructed.
+It worked originally, but I edited it to become more readable code.
+Please disregard its incompleteness.